 4. Slow Cooking

-This is one thing I genuinely enjoy lately by allowing myself to enjoy the process of cooking.
+This is one thing I genuinely enjoy lately allowing myself to enjoy the process of cooking.

-I know we can’t do that every day probably because of gazillion tasks we have inculcated ourselves in but would encourage you to start to enjoy the ‘making’ of the food by indulging yourself in the slow cooking process.
+I know we can’t do that every day, probably because of the gazillion tasks we have inculcated ourselves in, but I would encourage you to start to enjoy the ‘making’ of the food by indulging yourself in the slow cooking process.

-It will not only tickle your taste buds but will soothe your mind and would not consider that as a chore to do.
+It will not only tickle your taste buds but will soothe your mind, and you would not consider that as a chore to do.